Own-Data-Privateer/hoardy-web/tool/README.md

 ### wrrarms organize

-Parse given WRR files into their respective reqres and then rename/hardlink/symlink each file to `DESTINATION` with the new path derived from each reqres' metadata.
+Parse given WRR files into their respective reqres and then rename/move/hardlink/symlink each file to `DESTINATION` with the new path derived from each reqres' metadata.

 Operations that could lead to accidental data loss are not permitted.
-E.g. `wrrarms organize --action rename` will not overwrite any files, which is why the default `--output` contains `%(num)d`.
+E.g. `wrrarms organize --move` will not overwrite any files, which is why the default `--output` contains `%(num)d`.

 - positional arguments:
   - `PATH`